-I take a candid yet journalistic approach or style, capturing emotions and moments and the look/feel of an event.
-I capturing personality with dynamic lighting/posing and really connecting with people.
+I take a candid, journalistic approach, capturing emotions and moments and the look & feel of an event.
+I capture personality with dynamic lighting & posing while really connecting with people.
 I like to give people space to be themselves, to be authentic.
 That involves talking to people before and during a shoot, but also sometimes leaving some breathing room so that couples can genuinely interact with each other.
-It also involves anticipating what I call "the moment after the shot."
-Often times, I take a picture and notice that when I lower my camera peoples' guard goes down.
-THAT new moment becomes the best shot.
+It also involves anticipating what I call 'the moment after the shot.'
+Often times, I take a picture and notice that when I lower my camera people's guard goes down.
+THAT new moment becomes a great shot.

-Does your approach change from gig to gig?
+Does your approach change from job to job?